Jenny Zhang (actress): Career

 In 2014, Zhang portrayed the beautiful Sun Shangxiang in the costume web series San Guo Re.
 The same year, she was cast in the adaptation of Jin Yong's wuxia novel Ode to Gallantry as the female lead Ding Dang.

 In 2016, Zhang starred in the modern melodrama Love Me, Don't Go.

 In 2017, Zhang starred in the comedy youth film Young & Amazing.
 The same year, she starred in the war drama The Wolf Warriors.

 In 2018, Zhang starred as the second female lead in the romance drama Here to Heart.
 She then co-starred in the hit palace drama Story of Yanxi Palace, portraying the Noble Lady Shun.

 Personal life

-Zhang is married to Mai Chao, a non-celebrity, with whom she has two children.
+On June 22, 2014, Zhang was proposed by her businessman boyfriend, Mai Chao, at her 27th birthday party.
+The couple married on May 27, 2015.
+On October 9, 2016, Zhang gave birth to a son in the United States.
+On August 18, 2018, she announced the birth of her second son on Weibo.
+In November 2022, Mai was photographed cheating, and Zhang confirmed their marital breakup on Weibo.